LordEidi/wombag/README.md

 If you are looking for a lightweight service to store and manage websites and links in, then **Wombag** might be for you:

 - **Wombag** supports the core functionality of the _Wallabag v2 API_.
-So you can use your preferred Wallabag Apps and Clients with **Wombag**
+So that you can use your preferred Wallabag Apps and Clients with **Wombag**.
 - **Wombag** is not based on a scripting engine but is compiled into a _native binary_ for your platform.
 This makes **Wombag** _very lightweight_.
+Just take the application and run it on your server.
-- **Wombag** makes use of [Gorm](http://jinzhu.me/gorm/) to store the data in a database.
+- **Wombag** makes use of [Gorm](http://jinzhu.me/gorm/) to store its data in a database.
 We use SQLite3 as our database of choice.
-But you may use PostgreSQL, MS SQL Server or MySQL, if you prefer.
+But you may use PostgreSQL, MS SQL Server or MySQL, if you prefer or need some more oomph at the data layer.
 - **Wombag** currently does not have its own web frontend.
 But there is the wombagcli command line interface to configure users and manage the data.
+Which also means there is no admin UI exposed to the world.

+## Components ##

+**Wombag** consists of two parts:

+- The **wombagd** daemon is the server part, accepting links, doing the readability magic and serving your links to your clients.
+Run the daemon on a server and point your clients towards it.
+- The **wombagcli** admin client, running on the commandline.
+With this client you can manage your users and devices, as well as the links and websites you want to store in **Wombag**.
+You could even automate some interaction with **Wombag** with the help of this tool.
+Like fetching mails and adding the links in them to **Wombag**, or something like that.

 ## Status ##

-**Wombag** is still under development and should be approached as such:
+**Wombag** is still under development:

-- the Wallabag v2 API is only about 70% supported for now (PUT, GET, DELETE, PATCH Entries.
-No such thing as Attributes and Tags yet.
+- the Wallabag v2 API is about 80% supported for now (PUT, GET, DELETE, PATCH Entries.
+No such things as Attributes and Tags yet.
 But we are working on it).
+- there is also no such thing as multi-user support.
+While you can configure multiple users and devices, all those users will see the same data.
+This is definitely a planned feature, but not yet done (you might help out, if you need this quicker).
 - **Wombag** will not have a web UI for a while (isn't planned, but never say never).
-But there is a CLI interface which helps you in managing your data and users.
+But there is our CLI interface which helps you in managing your data and users.
-- **Wombag** does not (yet) support TLS on its own.
+- **Wombag** does not support TLS on its own.
 Make sure to have a proxy like Nginx in front of Wombag for that.
+See below for configuration hints on that.

-We test **Wombag** with the iOS and Firefox Wallabag App.
-YMMV.
+We use **Wombag** with the iOS and Firefox Wallabag Apps.
+YMMV if you use different clients.

 ## Installation ##